-The Bank's operations are not dependent on transactions with related parties, or upon a single customer/client or a few customers/clients.
-No single customer/client or group of clients' accounts for twenty percent (20%) or more of the Bank's business operations.

-Other than the licenses issued by the BSP and the SEC, the Bank's operations do not depend on any other patents, trademarks, copyrights, licenses, franchises, concessions or royalties.
+The Bank's principal competitors are the other financial institutions offering similar services.
+Banking operations do not depend on transactions with related parties alone or upon a specific client.
+No particular group of customers accounts for twenty percent (20%) or more of the Bank's business transactions.
+Other than the licenses issued by the BSP and the SEC, the Bank does not depend on any other patents, trademarks, copyrights, licenses, franchises, concessions or royalties.

-The Corona Virus Disease (COVID-19) pandemic, although global in scope and disastrous to human lives, economy and business was effectively managed by the Bank strictly complying with health and safety protocols/directives issued by BSP, SEC, Inter-Agency Task Force on COVID, and the local and national governments.
-The Bank is not aware of any other existing or probable governmental regulations which will have a material effect on its business.
+The effects of the Corona Virus Disease (COVID-19) pandemic were effectively managed by the Bank by adhering to health and safety protocols or directives issued by the government.
+The Bank is not aware of any other existing or probable governmental regulations which will have a material impact on its business.

-For the last three (3) fiscal years, the Bank has adequately invested on research and development and on information technology.

-The directors and key officers have likewise actively participated in relevant trainings, conventions and seminars, the latest of which being the Corporate Governance Seminars conducted by the Institute of Corporate Directors held on November 6, 2021 in compliance with the Bank's Manual on Corporate Governance and the Code of Corporate Governance for Publicly Listed Companies (SEC Memo Circular No. 19, Series of 2016).
+During the last three (3) fiscal years, the Bank has adequately invested on research and development.
+The Directors and Officers concerned have actively participated in relevant trainings, conventions and seminars, the latest of which being the Corporate Governance and Anti-Money Laundering (AML) Seminars in compliance with the Bank's Manual on Corporate Governance and the Code of Corporate Governance for Publicly Listed Companies (SEC Memo Circular No. 19, Series of 2016).

-During the fourth quarter of the fiscal year ended December 31, 2021, there were no matters submitted to a vote of security holders through the solicitation of proxies or otherwise.
+There were no matters submitted to a vote of security holders through the solicitation of proxies or otherwise during the fourth quarter of 2022.

-Manpower complement totaled 776 consisting of 385 officers and 391 rank-and-file employees as of December 31, 2021.
-The Bank continues to pursue manpower recruitment.
-Within the ensuing twelve (12) months, based on the number of new branches that are projected to be opened in 2022 and the previous years' experience notwithstanding the Corona virus pandemic, the Bank anticipates manpower to increase by at least 50 personnel for a total of 826, consisting of 395 officers and 431 rank and file employees.
+Manpower complement totaled 806 consisting of 423 officers and 383 rank-and-file employees as of December 31, 2022.
+The Bank continues to pursue manpower recruitment such that within the ensuing twelve (12) months, based on the number of new branches that are projected to be opened in 2023 and the previous years' experience, the Bank anticipates manpower to increase by at least 50 personnel for a total of 856, consisting of 433 officers and 423 rank and file employees.